-Apple picking in the Blue Ridge Mountains and tender apple rye muffins that taste like fall.
+Apple picking in the Blue Ridge Mountains and a recipe for tender apple rye muffins that taste like fall.
+Jump to recipe.

 On a day when the weather was finally cool, when peak fall ought to have arrived decked out in its most glorious colors, but instead showed up in only yellow and looking pretty bedraggled, my oldest daughter who’s nine (nine!) hiked with me through a mountainside orchard.
 Rotten apples squished under foot while we searched for the last of the orchard’s Fujis.
 We filled a couple of pecks as we meandered among the trees.